from the Buddhist Perspective

 I have always encouraged my Reiki students to study Buddhist teachings with a qualified Lama or Bonze or Roshi, and am happy to offer any guidance in the direction of available teachers from various lineages of Buddhism, not only in the Tibetan traditions, but also including Zen and Theravada.

-You will find a lot more information on this site regarding the three levels of Reiki that I teach.
+You will soon find more information on this site regarding Reiki from the Buddhist perspective.
 I hope it inspires you.

 Blessings & Blissings to you!

 “Kerrie’s Reiki courses are an amazing experience you will never forget!
 Kerrie creates a warm, ambient, friendly atmosphere.
 With Kerrie’s bountiful knowledge, wisdom and insights, you not only learn an incredible healing skill that you will have for life, but so, so much more.

 “You learn a sacred skill in a reverential atmosphere, yet at the same time, you have so much fun, that when the course comes to an end, you just don’t want to leave!”

 A note about Koi (Japanese for Carp fish) —

 A colorful river fish with determination to fight against the current, even climbing waterfalls — traditionally a symbol in Buddhism of the courage to overcome suffering and obstacles in reaching the goal of the Bodhisattva Path for the benefit of others.